 If someone dies without making a will, they're said to have died 'intestate'.
 Without a will, distributing assets is trickier, but there's a system to help.
 Hopefully, it'll be sorted out among family members, but if not, there are rules on this to help (see assets info).

-If you can't find a will, as well as checking with their next of kin, ask their solicitor, if they had one.
-Otherwise, check with the Principal Probate Registry to see if the will was registered there.
+If you can't find a will, ask their solicitor (if they had one), as well as checking with their next of kin.
+Otherwise, check with the Probate Registry to see if the will was registered there (it costs £10).
 If you have a solicitor, it's also worth talking to them for help.

 When someone dies, if they had any outstanding debts to settle, or any assets to distribute, someone else will need to take charge.